 You can absolutely present with someone else.
 You will be asked to indicate whether you'll be presenting as an individual or in a group when you fill out your application.

-As of 2022, we will no longer be hosting live Plenary Talks during SURS.
-You will now have the option of doing either a 3-minute talk OR a 10-minute talk.
+As of 2022, we will no longer be hosting live Plenary Talks during FVS.
+You will now have the option of doing either a 3-minute talk OR a 5-minute talk.

 No, you are not required to include your face.
-You can simply do a voiceover.
+You can simply do a voiceover on the presentation.

-You will interact with attendees by responding to comments left on your videos dicussion board through out the day.
+You will interact with attendees by responding to comments left on your videos discussion board through out the event.

 You can talk about what you have done so far and what you are planning to do going forward as well as anticipated impacts.
 It is important to note that your project does not need to be complete to present your work.
 If you look at these pre-recorded talk examples, you can try to keep it in this general format.

 You should be able to add the supplemental information as a comment.
 It might depend on the size.
 You can always let folks know you can email them more information.